mikeroyal/DevOps-Tools-Guide/README.md

 [Cloud Hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor) is an open source Virtual Machine Monitor (VMM) that runs on top of [KVM](https://www.kernel.org/doc/Documentation/virtual/kvm/api.txt).
 The project focuses on exclusively running modern, cloud workloads, on top of a limited set of hardware architectures and platforms.
 Cloud workloads refers to those that are usually run by customers inside a cloud provider.
 Cloud Hypervisor is implemented in [Rust](https://www.rust-lang.org/) and is based on the [rust-vmm](https://github.com/rust-vmm) crates.

+[InsightVM](https://www.rapid7.com/products/insightvm/) is a data-rich resource that can amplify the other solutions in your tech stack, from SIEMs and firewalls to ticketing systems.
+Only InsightVM integrates with 40+ other leading technologies, and with an open RESTful API, your vulnerability data makes your other tools more valuable.

 [VMware vSphere Hypervisor](https://www.vmware.com/products/vsphere-hypervisor.html) is a bare-metal hypervisor that virtualizes servers; allowing you to consolidate your applications while saving time and money managing your IT infrastructure.

 [VMware vSphere](https://www.vmware.com/products/vsphere.html) is the industry-leading compute virtualization platform, and your first step to application modernization.
 It has been rearchitected with native Kubernetes to allow customers to modernize the 70 million+ workloads now running on vSphere.